google/json_serializable.dart/json_serializable/doc/doc.md

   <dt><code><a name="JsonKey-nullable">JsonKey.nullable</a></code></dt>
   <dd>

-When `true`, `null` values are handled gracefully when serializing to JSON and when deserializing `null` and nonexistent values from a JSON map.
+When `true`, `null` fields are handled gracefully when encoding to JSON and when decoding `null` and nonexistent values from JSON.

 Setting to `false` eliminates `null` verification in the generated code for the annotated field, which reduces the code size.
 Errors may be thrown